natalieagus/50002/docs/Hardware/d_logicsynthesis.md

 | 1 | 1 |  1  |  1   |  1  |

-The multiplexer can simply implement the truth table by mapping each type of output bit $$C_{out}$$, and $$S$$ in each of the input terminals of the mux as illustrated below:
+The multiplexer can simply implement the truth table by mapping each type of output bit $$C_{out}$$, and $$S$$ in each of the input terminals of the MUX as illustrated below:

 <img src="{{ site.baseurl }}/docs/Hardware/images/d_logicsynthesis/2025-02-04-10-31-14.png"  class="center_fourty"/>

 {:.note}
-> While it is convenient to use muxes to implement any combinational logic device by directly mapping its truth table, this approach is <span class="orange-bold">not</span> ideal in practical hardware design.
+> While it is convenient to use MUXes to implement any combinational logic device by directly mapping its truth table, this approach is <span class="orange-bold">not</span> ideal in practical hardware design.
 >
 > First, a full adder implemented with logic gates (AND, OR, XOR) is typically more efficient in terms of **propagation** delay, as a dedicated gate-based circuit can compute outputs in fewer logic levels compared to a MUX implementation that must decode and select values.
 >